dixitox/ads_monotlith_app/RetailDecomposed/AUTHENTICATION_SETUP.md

 #### Important: Update Redirect URIs for Container Mode

-When running in containers, the app is accessible at `http://localhost:8080` instead of `https://localhost:6068`.
+**Container mode is the primary way to run applications.** The app is accessible at `http://localhost:8080` in Docker containers.
 Update your Azure App Registration:

 1. Go to **Azure Portal** → **App registrations** → Your app
 2. Go to **Authentication**